 Providers offering this course must participate in quality assurance processes specified by TASC to ensure provider validity and comparability of standards across all awards.
-To learn more, see TASC's quality
+To learn more, see TASC's quality assurance processes and assessment information.

 Internal assessment of all criteria will be made by the provider.
 Providers will report the learner's rating for each criterion to TASC.